At Bridgeward Grove we’re able to meet a number of learning goals: agricultural, environmental, Indigenous and creativity.

 We have genuinely sought ways to respect and uphold the amazing history of this ancient race of people by identifying significant Aboriginal sites and ensuring that sites and all artifacts discovered have been registered with Aboriginal Heritage.

-We work with local Dja Dja Wurrung and Jaara people when sharing the Indigenous local story.
+We work with local Dja Dja Wurrung and Jaara people when sharing the First Nations local story.

 The Howard farm is a fifth generation agricultural enterprise which prides itself on high quality lamb production, cereal, legume and oil seed crops and more recently olive production.
 Seasonal farm activity can be part of the students experience.